SuzanneNL/star-trail-photography/testing.md

 - If a user searches a word that exists in the image information but outside of the fields title, user or description, a message is shown: 'Sorry, your search returned no results'.
 The total number of images is 0.
 - Clicking on the cancel button will reset the page to show all images and empty the search field.
 The total number of images on the page is shown.

+### Sort Images
+- By default, images in the gallery are sorted by date uploaded (newest to oldest).
+So when a user uploads an image, his image is displayed at the top.
+Underneath the search bar is a sorting menu.
+Users can select one of four options in this menu.
+- When a user selects 'date uploaded (newest to oldest)', the page is refreshed and the images are sorted by date uploaded, with the newest image at the top and the oldest at the bottom.
+- When a user selects 'date uploaded (oldest to newest)', the page is refreshed and the images are sorted by date uploaded, with the oldest image at the top and the newest at the bottom.
+- When a user selects 'date taken (newest to oldest)', the page is refreshed and the images are sorted by date taken, with the newest image at the top and the oldest at the bottom.
+- When a user selects 'date taken (oldest to newest)', the page is refreshed and the images are sorted by date taken, with the oldest image at the top and the newest at the bottom.
+- When a user tries to sort images that are displayed as a result of a search query, unfortunately all images in the database are displayed in the sorted manner.

 ### Flash Messages
 - Successful actions give dark green flash messages in a light green field.
 - Successful actions have a dark green checkbox icon at the left of the text.